Most PSU students “party” less than 2 nights each week (80%).

 This is a time of extreme pressure and emotional overload.
 The student may drastically fear parental reaction to first semester performance.
 Listen and steady them in their panic.

 The anticipation of six weeks at home can inspire both dread and excitement.
-Encourage the student to secure some work during the break to make some “fun money” and foster some level of financial independence.
+Encourage your student to secure some work during the break to make some “fun money” and foster some level of financial independence.

 Prepare for further negotiations regarding curfews and responsibilities while living at home.